 A U-M Family Medicine research team published the results of their analysis in the journal Seminars in Hearing.

 Elham Mahmoudi led a new systematic review published in the British Medical Journal.

 A study led by Dr. Elham Mahmoudi finds that state law in New York that mandated physician-patient communication helped some cancer patients get a beneficial procedure.
 It was published in JAMA Surgery in June.

 If you had unlimited funding to complete your research, what would you attempt to accomplish?

-1. Use electronic medical records to identify best practices in care coordination and care continuation needed for vulnerable patient population.
-2. Work with administrative claims data such as Medicare and Medicaid for a various projects related to prevention of adverse events among high-need patients.
+I would use electronic medical records to identify the best practices in care coordination and continuation for vulnerable patient populations, including African Americans, Latinos, people with disability and older adults.
+I would also work with administrative claims data such as Medicare and Medicaid information for various projects related to the prevention of adverse health events among high-need patients.